Founder & CEO

 As an M.B.A student, Michael’s remarkable entrepreneurial talents did not go unnoticed.
 Among his many accomplishments, he won Columbia’s outrageous business plan competition, the Lang fund competition for budding entrepreneurs and the Draper Fisher Jurvetson East Coast Venture Challenge.

 Subsequent to his graduation from Columbia Business School, Michael has been featured in a variety of major publications, including Time, the Wall Street Journal, The Economist, Businessweek TV, and Fox Business News.
-He regularly speaks on environmental issues and on the topic of entrepreneurship.
+He regularly speaks on environmental issues, eco-friendly companies, and entrepreneurship.